openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-fs.md

 Replicated PV Mayastor CSI supports volume snapshots, which are essential for backup and recovery operations.
 By using Velero with Replicated PV Mayastor CSI, you can take advantage of Velero's robust backup and restore capabilities to create point-in-time snapshots of your volumes.
 This is critical for disaster recovery and data protection strategies.

-Make sure you have installed Replicated PV Mayastor before proceeding to the next step.
-Refer to the [OpenEBS Installation documentation](../../quickstart-guide/installation.md#installation-via-helm) to install Replicated PV Mayastor using Helm.
+Make sure that Replicated PV Mayastor has been installed, pools have been configured, and applications have been deployed before proceeding to the next step.
+Refer to the [OpenEBS Installation Documentation](../../quickstart-guide/installation.md#installation-via-helm) for more details.

 ### Velero with CSI Snapshot Support